akaik0/MantaHotel-project/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.

-### What is this repository for? ###
+### WEB SITE FOR MANTA HOTEL ###
 This is a project made during my Master's degree studies for the Web Application course.
-This project was about creating a web application, in this case for a hotel, starting from the database.
+This project was about creating a web application, in this case for a hotel, taking care of the backend and frontend.
 The technologies used are HTML5, CSS, Javascript, Java servlet, SQL

 ### How do I get set up? ###